Friday, April 26, 2024

 I’ve been considering myself enough into Anime to call myself an Otaku since late 2016.
 This followed an increasing interest in Anime that went back to at least 2014.
 But I’ve kind of had some limited interest in Anime most of my life since I first caught DiC dubbed episodes of Sailor Moon on Sunday mornings in 1996.
 Yet it wasn’t till late 2023 I finally watched something featuring the character who arguably started it all.

 Imagine being into American Animation and Comics for 7 to 27 years without watching or reading anything with Superman in it?
-But that is the equivalent.
+Because that is the equivalent.
 Yet I don’t think that’s at all unique to me for a Western Otaku.
 We all know of the importance of Astro Boy but are frequently not too motivated to actually watch it.

 And it’s the same with Mazinger Z and other Super Robot shows of the 70s, or Sally The Witch or Detective Conan.
 All shows we know of and some of us sometimes actually watch but not always.
 I know some people complain that not enough American Anime fans watch Lupin III or Gundam or Macross but those shows are damn near ubiquitous compared to the shows I’m talking about.